MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-365-copilot.md

 Use the Visio file to customize these illustrations for your own use.

-For more Zero Trust technical illustrations, click [here](../zero-trust-tech-illus.md).
+For more Zero Trust technical illustrations, see [Zero Trust illustrations for IT architects and implementers](../zero-trust-tech-illus.md).

 ## References